UniOfGreenwich/ELEE1119_Exercises/content/EmbeddedC/UART.md

         ~~~admonish warning

-        The should be share a common ground
+        The boards should share a common ground

         ~~~

-13. Launch Putty and see if you can send data to each other
+20. Launch Putty and see if you can send data to each other

     ![](./figures/putty_two_way.gif)